mishraanuraagx/DNN_MILP/README.md

 # DNN - MILP
-Work-in-Progress.
+Work-in-Progress. <br>
-Implementation of the research paper by Matteo Fischetti & Jason Jo on DNN-MILP.
+Implementation of the research paper by Matteo Fischetti & Jason Jo on DNN-MILP. <br>
-Hopefully, this implementation will encourage further research in the area of MILP-DNN. https://arxiv.org/abs/1712.06174
+Hopefully, this implementation will encourage further research in the area of MILP-DNN.<br>
+https://arxiv.org/abs/1712.06174
 ##### todo improve readme
 ## Output from Feature_viz.py